JoseAngelSolorzanoLuna/UFO-Cathedral-v6.4-FailSafe-Free-AI/README.md

 | Privacy | Screen leaves PC | Screen never leaves PC |

 ## License
-MIT — Free for all, free on my birthday Jan 29, monetized via Quora upvotes.
+MIT — Free for all, free forever but donations are welcome

-Built by Jose Solorzano Luna — 2026
+Built by Jose Angel Solorzano Luna — 2026